dwaggner/Parsed-Mineplex-Maps/README.txt

 medium directly included within the medium in which this content is displayed and/or used.

-By accepting this content, Plexverse and affiliates accept and agree to adhere to these terms and conditions, and agree to make every reasonable effort to ensure that these terms and conditions are properly executed.

 ===============================================================================
 6eboy9 (Need to find MTHD of contact)